picloud-headless/helloworld/README.md

 # helloworld
-A sample app in Python to setup CI/CD
+A sample app in Python